OPS-E2E-PPE/VBA-Docs/api/Outlook.combobox.specialeffect.md

 |3|Border appears to be carved around the edge of the control.|
 |6|Object has a ridge on the bottom and right and appears flat on the top and left.|

-You can use either the  **SpecialEffect** or the **[BorderStyle](Outlook.combobox.borderstyle.md)** property to specify the edging for a control, but not both.
+Use either the **SpecialEffect** or the **[BorderStyle](Outlook.combobox.borderstyle.md)** property to specify the edging for a control, but not both.
 If you specify a nonzero value for one of these properties, the system sets the value of the other property to zero.
 For example, if you set **SpecialEffect** to 1, the system sets **BorderStyle** to 0.

  **SpecialEffect** uses the system colors to define its borders.